JuliaAI/LearnAPI.jl/docs/src/traits.md

    non-empty) this requirement is dropped.

-2. *Low level deserializability:* It should be possible to evaluate the trait *value* when `LearnAPI` is the only imported module.
+2. *Low level deserializability:* It should be possible to evaluate the trait *value* when `LearnAPI` and `ScientificTypesBase` are the only imported modules.

 Because of 1, combining a lot of functionality into one learner (e.g. the learner can perform both classification or regression) can mean traits are necessarily less